mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

 MSE formula:

-- n represents the number of data points.
+- n represents the sample size.
 - xi represents the observed values,
 - yi the predicted values.

-MSE is more sensitive to errors as the difference between the actual value and the forecast is squared.
+MSE is sizable bigger because the errors get raised to the power of two before being averaged.

 #### Root Mean Squared Error